Federal student loan servicing has been a major concern of borrowers for years.

-The good news is that there are a few tricks that can be used to get loans transferred from one servicer to another.
+The good news is that there are few tricks that are available to get loans transferred from one servicer to another.

 Trick #1: Federal Loan Consolidation

-Consolidating your federal loans is a very important decision and not one to be taken lightly.
-For some borrowers, consolidating your federal loans is essential.
-(As an example – federal consolidation can actually help some federal loans become eligible for Public Service Student Loan Forgiveness).
+Consolidating federal loans is a very important decision.
+Federal Direct Consolidation is not to be taken lightly.
+For some borrowers, the consolidation process for federal loans is essential.
+(One example: federal consolidation can actually help some federal loans become eligible for Public Service Student Loan Forgiveness).
 For others, federal consolidation would be a huge mistake.

-Setting aside the many issues that go with federal student loan consolidation, one of the perks of going though the process is that borrowers get their choice of new servicers.
-The downside is that they currently only have four options: Navient, MyFedLoan, Great Lakes, and Nelnet.
-As borrowers of federal loans this is the most input we get on who services our loans.
+Setting aside the many issues that go with federal student loan consolidation, one of the perks of going through the process is that borrowers get their choice of new servicers.
+The downside is that they only have four options: Navient, MyFedLoan, Great Lakes, and Nelnet.
+As borrowers of federal loans, this is the most input we get on who services our loans.

-If you are considering federal student loan consolidation, the Student Loan Borrower Assistance page on federal consolidation has a good explanation of the process, the pros and cons, and your options.
+For borrowers considering federal student loan consolidation, Student Loan Consolidation Guide explanation of the process, the pros and cons, and the various options.